Analogy-LogViewer/Analogy.LogViewer.WhatsApp/README.md

 </p>

 WhatsApp Exported chats Parser
-Export your chat and load it in this data provider Initial parser based on [this repo](https://github.com/spoon611/WhatsAppChatParser).
+Export your chat and load it in this data provider.

+Initial parser based on [this repo](https://github.com/spoon611/WhatsAppChatParser).

 screenshot: